heig-vd-dai-course/heig-vd-dai-course/01.01-introduction-to-the-teaching-unit/01-course-material/PRESENTATION.md

 ![bg right:40%](https://images.unsplash.com/photo-1617292797716-ec3000a44093?fit=crop&h=720)

-## _"What about ChatGPT, GitHub Copilot, etc.?"_
+## _"What about ChatGPT, Copilot, etc.?"_ (1/2)

 **You can use all the tools you want** (personal notes, Internet, AI tools, etc.), **except during evaluations and the exam**.
 You will be able to use these in the real world, so better learn how to use them now.

-However, they are here to help you, not to do the work for you:
+However, in our experience, these tools are not reliable enough to be used without supervision.
+They can help you, but they are not a replacement for your own knowledge and skills.

+Focus on understanding the concepts and principles behind the tasks you are working.
+Once you are confident with the concepts, you can use these tools to help you with the implementation.

+## _"What about ChatGPT, Copilot, etc.?"_ (2/2)

+Few rules regarding the use of these tools:

 - You **must be able to explain what you did and why you did it**.
-- You **must state when you used external help (tools and sources)**.
+- You **must state when you used external help** (tools and sources).
-- You **must be able to do the work on your own.** These tools come and go ($$$, end of life, etc.), you should not entirely rely on them.
+- You **must be able to do the work on your own**.
+These tools come and go ($$$, end of life, etc.), you should not entirely rely on them.

+**Your personal and scientific integrity is at stake.** If we have some doubts about your work, we will ask you to explain it to us.
+You might be penalized if something is suspicious.

 ## _"Linux, macOS or Windows?"_ (1/3)